Sadiya-125/RecruitMind-SuPrathon-2025/README.md

 - Use the web interface to create job listings.
 - Upload candidate resumes in supported formats.
 - The AI will analyze and score resumes, helping you find the best matches.

-## License

-This project does not specify a license.